Redocly/redocly-cli/docs/guides/lint-arazzo.md

 ## Add Arazzo linting to GitHub Actions

-To make sure that your Arazzo description is valid and stays that way, add linting to your CI (Continuous Integration) setup.
+To make sure that your Arazzo description remains valid, add linting to your CI (Continuous Integration) setup.
 The following snippet shows an example of configuring a GitHub action to use Redocly CLI with the `github-actions` output format to get annotations directly in your pull request if any validation problems are found:

 ```yaml